top of page

 The benefit of this treatment includes little post operative pain and reduced infection due to the analgesic and antibacterial effect of the phenol, fast recovery time and low chance of regrowth - 4.3%.

-Complications of this procedure include narrow nail ,spicule regrowth, separation of nail on regrowth, burn to surrounding skin and bone infection.
+Complications of this procedure include narrow nail, nail spike regrowth, separation of nail on regrowth, burns to surrounding skin and bone infection.

 People over the age of 60 are at increased risk of infection associated with this procedure done in a clinical setting and hospital surgery might be appropriate for at risk patients.